About the Partnership for Australia-Indonesia Research (PAIR)

 - Our Senior Fellows are core to the program and will play an active role in the research process and spend time on the ground.

-- Our Fellows have an essential role in linking domains across the Research Program.
+- Our Fellows have an essential role in linking research groups across the Research Program.

-- Our Associate Fellows support the Senior Fellow and Fellows in conducting the research and provide administrative support to the projects.
+- Our Associate Fellows support the Senior Fellows in conducting the research and provide administrative support to the projects.

 We are building a team that develops strong working and research relationships.
 We have worked closely with each university partner to identify the Senior Fellows to ensure research complementarity, equality and fairness across the 11 institutions.
 Our partners have nominated outstanding early-mid career researchers to support them as Associate Fellows.
 In early 2021, we will work closely with the Senior Fellows and our partners to nominate Fellows.